Tenleytown-Brookland Line: History

 Existing local stops will still be provided by routes H2 and H4.

 During the COVID-19 pandemic, all route H3 was suspended and route H2 and H4 was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
-However on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
+However, on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, route H2 weekend service was suspended and route H4 service was reduced to operate every 30 minutes.
-Additional service was added and Route H2 weekend service was restored on August 23, 2020 however route H3 remained suspended.
+Additional service was added and Route H2 weekend service was restored on August 23, 2020, however route H3 remained suspended.

 In September 2020, WMATA proposed to eliminate all route H3 service due to low federal funds.
 Later in February 2021, due to low federal funds, WMATA proposed to reroute the H2 and H4 to Friendship Heights station via Connecticut Avenue NW north of Calvert Street NW to replace the L1 and L2 beginning in January 2022.
-Service to Tenleytown–AU station, on Porter Street between Connecticut and Wisconsin Avenues, Wisconsin Avenue, and on Van Ness Street between Connecticut and Wisconsin Avenues and on Veazey Street will be eliminated.
+Service to Tenleytown–AU station, on Porter Street between Connecticut and Wisconsin Avenues, Wisconsin Avenue, and on Van Ness Street between Connecticut and Wisconsin Avenues and on Veazey Street would be eliminated.

 On September 5, 2021, service was increased to operate every 12 minutes between both routes between 7:00 AM to 9:00 PM.
+However, route H3 service was never restored.

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

+In April 2023, WMATA launched its Draft Visionary Network.
+As part of the drafts, WMATA proposed to combine the H2 and H4 into one route.
+The new route named Route DC103 in the proposals, would still operate between Brookland and Tenleytown, but the route would no longer loop inside MedStar Washington Hospital Center or Washington VA Medical Center, and instead from the intersection of Michigan Avenue NE & Irving Street NW, the route would operate along Irving Street, and 1st Street before operating on the H2 routing along Columbia Road NW, Irving Street NW, Harvard Street NW, and Adam Mills Road NW.
+The route would follow the H4 routing from the intersection of Klingle Road NW & Adam Mills Road NW to Tenleytown station, operating along Klingle Road NW, Porter Street NW and Wisconsin Avenue NW.

+Service to the MedStar Washington Hospital Center and Washington VA Medical Center was to be served by the proposed Route DC303 between the Hospital Center and Potomac Park.
+H4 service along Mount Pleasant Street and Park Road was taken over by the proposed Route DC104, operating similarly to the current Routes 42 and 43, and H2 service along Veazey Street NW, Van Ness Street NW, and Connecticut Avenue NW was not included in the drafts.